Matty Wolfe

-Matthew Ryan Wolfe (born 12 June 2000) is an English professional footballer who plays as a midfielder for Barnsley.
+Matthew Ryan Wolfe (born 12 June 2000) is an English professional footballer who plays as a midfielder for League of Ireland Premier Division club Sligo Rovers.

 Career

 Wolfe joined Barnsley at the age of 10.
 On 19 July 2020, he made his professional league debut as a substitute in a 1-0 victory over Nottingham Forest.
 On 15 October 2020, Wolfe joined National League side Notts County on a three-month loan deal.
 On 5 January 2021, the loan was then extended until the end of the season.

 On 12 July 2021, Wolfe and three other Barnsley teammates, was loaned out to Danish 1st Division club Esbjerg fB for the rest of 2021.

+On returning to Barnsley Wolfe made 16 appearances in the remainder of the 2021-22 championship season, winning the Young Player of the Year award.

+Following relegation to League One Wolfe made 16 appearances before a serious knee injury cut his season short in January.

+On 22 January 2025, Wolfe signed for League of Ireland Premier Division club Sligo Rovers.